gavinfeng/Homepage/content/authors/admin/_index.md

 Feng obtained his PhD and MBA degrees from the University of Chicago in 2017.
 His research interests include financial time series, empirical asset pricing, machine learning, and quantitative finance.

-**Opportunity: We have FinTech postdoc positions available.
-Please check the job description [here](https://www.gavinfeng702.com/files/cityuhk_fintech_postdoc.pdf).
-We also have fully funded Ph.D. and full-time research assistant positions available.**
+**Opportunity: We have full-time FinTech research assistant or analyst positions available.
+Please check the job description [here](https://www.gavinfeng702.com/files/cityuhk_hkaift.pdf).
+We also have fully funded Ph.D. and postdoc positions available.**